 Chronic Pain Management

 30% of adults suffer “chronic pain” at any given time.
-In temporal terms, any pain lasting for more than 3-6 months is called “chronic pain”.
-Of these, about 2% have disabling pain, while 12 % have severe pain.
+By definition, any pain lasting more than 3-6 months is called “chronic pain”.
+Of these adults with chronic pain, 2% have disabling pain, while 12 % have severe pain.

 The Multidimensional Pain Inventory (MPI) is an inventory designed to assess chronic pain.

 Pain is reported by 30-50% of cancer patients on treatment and by almost 70-90% of those with terminal disease.

 WHO has devised a “three-step-ladder” for cancer pain relief in adults.
 A two-step-ladder has been developed for pediatric population.

 This approach recommends administering the right drug at the right time, rather than “on demand” drug administration.
 It is relatively inexpensive and 80-90% effective.